How the Algorithm Works

 What the Algorithm Optimizes

-The algorithm considers multiple dimensions simultaneously when placing students into classes:
+The algorithm considers multiple dimensions simultaneously when placing students into classrooms:

 1. Friend Placement